relizaio/rearm-cli/README.md

 ### 12.3 Add Component Release

-The `oolong addcomponentrelease` command creates a new release for an existing component.
+The `oolong add_component_release` command creates a new release for an existing component.
 It generates a release directory with `release.yaml` and an initial collection.

 **Process:**
 1. Resolves the component by name or UUID